-Ethics are the standards that members of a profession must follow.
-In psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
-The code includes sections on clinical practice, research and publication.
+Ethics express the professional values foundational to the profession.
+In psychology, APA’s Ethical Principles of Psychologists and Code of Conduct includes sections on clinical practice, education, research and publication.

 What You Can Do

 Potential ethical violations

 Know your rights and your psychologist's responsibilities, so that you and your psychologist can work together to avoid problems.